Feriority/xkcd-891/README.md

 Works in python 2.7 or 3, but either way requires Beautiful Soup 4.

-To run, just call the script with the age you want, ie `python xkcd_891.py 25`.
+To run, just call the script with the age you want, eg `python xkcd_891.py 25`.
 It will find a movie to make you feel old, if your age is between 16 and 35.

 Based on https://xkcd.com/891/.
 The xkcd comic has gotten out of date, and